-Grade Definition Quality Points
+Grade Definition Percentage Equivalent

-Α High Achievement 4.00
+Α High Achievement 93-100 4.00

-A- 3.67
+A- 90-92 3.67

-B+ 3.33
+B+ 87-89 3.33

-В Good Achievement 3.00
+В Good Achievement 83-86 3.00

-B- 2.67
+B- 80-82 2.67

-Grade Definition Quality Points C+ 2.33 С Satisfactory Achievement 2.00 C- 1.67 D Minimal Passing Grade.
+Grade Definition Percentage Equivalent Quality Points C+ 77-79 2.33 С Satisfactory Achievement 73-76 2.00 C- 70-72 1.67 D Minimal Passing Grade.
 Does not indicate the ability to succeed at a higher level.
-1.00 F 0 S Satisfactory.
-This grade is given to students who satisfactorily complete all course work in certain credit or non-credit courses as approved by the Dean of Academic Affairs.
+1.00 F 0-59 0 S Satisfactory.
+This grade is given to students who satisfactorily complete all course work in certain credit non-credit courses as approved by the Dean of Academ Affairs.
 S^ Satisfactory.
-This grade is given to students v satisfactorily complete all course work in cert transitional courses. ctorily complete all course work in certain ST Satisfactory testing to next level (transitional courses only).
-U Unsatisfactory.
-This grade is given to students who do not satisfactorily complete all course work in certain credit or non-credit courses as approved by the Dean of Academic Affairs.
-W Student-initiated withdrawal from a course.
-This gr carries no penalty in the calculation of the student's Incomplete.
-A temporary grade issued by an when a student has not completed course redue to illness or extenuating circumstances at the instructor believes that the course require be completed. quirements and when I Arrangements to complete the course must be made by contract between the student and the instructor prior to the final grading period.
-The course work must be made up within 60 days from when final grades are due in a given semester or session, or the grade of I will automatically become a grade of F. AU Available only to those students registered as students. s audit
+This grade is given to students who satisfactorily complete all course work in certain transitional courses.
+ST Satisfactory testing to the next level (transitional courses only).
+PLA Course credit is awarded for prior le earning achievement.
+TR Transfer credit is awarded for achieve the equivalent courses at another courses at another courses are also achieved. • U Unsatisfactory.
+This grade is given to students who do not satisfactorily complete all course work in certain credit or non-credit courses as approved by the Dean of Academic Affairs. w Student-initiated withdrawal from a carries no penalty in the calculation • Incomplete.
+A temporary grade issued by an instructor when a student has not completed course requirements due to illness or extenuating circumstances and when the instructor believes that the course requirements can be completed.
+I Arrangements to complete the course must be made by contract between the student and the instructor prior to the final grading period.
+The course work must be made up within 60 days from when final grades are due in a given semester or session, or the grade of I will automatically become a grade of F. AU Audit, no credit awarded.
+Available of students registered as audit studen •